WAND Education Fund Staff

 Liz began her career in government and politics, working for Lt.
 Governor Evelyn Murphy of Massachusetts, focusing on women’s issues and developing workplace childcare.
 Liz went on to be a full-time staffer on political campaigns including a MA statewide issue campaign where she first met current WAND Executive Director, Susan Shaer.
 As a non-profit professional for over 20 years, Liz has held executive director and leadership positions in several non-profit organizations with missions focused on a range of issues including domestic violence, substance use, community outreach, and HIV/AIDS.

 Throughout her career, she has worked collaboratively with people at many levels of the political and economic spectrum: meeting with leaders of national women’s organizations, fundraising within Boston’s investment community, collaborating with community leaders to ensure programming meets their needs, developing new programming with organizational leadership, managing staff and providing direct services.
 Liz attended Colby College for her undergraduate degree in Government/Political Science and completed her Master’s Degree in Education at Harvard.
 Liz grew up on the coast of Maine and currently lives in Acton, MA with her husband and two children.

-A Massachusetts native, Elizabeth attended Northeastern University earning a B.A. in Political Science and International Affairs and is currently working on her Master's Degree in Political Science with a concentration in International Relations and Diplomacy, also at Northeastern.
+A Massachusetts native, Elizabeth attended Northeastern University earning a B.A. in Political Science and International Affairs and a Master's Degree in Political Science with a concentration in International Relations and Diplomacy, also at Northeastern.
 Elizabeth has studied disarmament diplomacy and conflict resolution, including at the United Nations in Geneva.
 Along with her studies, Elizabeth brings her strong nonprofit administration experience to WAND, based in the Arlington, MA office.